Does your organization see your employees as a replaceable commodity? Or as a key resource to be cultivated as part of the path to long-term success?

 For an example of just what’s possible, click the video below to learn how Stanley Young, former CEO at NYSE Technologies, used video to train, communicate, and connect with his employees across the globe:

-Some other ways that CEOs can engage their employees through video:
+3 ways that CEOs can engage their employees through video:

 Your corporate vision and mission statements are essential guideposts to who your company is, where you’re going, and how you’ll get there.
 Presenting these in video helps to make these all-important guiding principles easier for your new recruits to see — and to remember.
 And there’s no better way for new employees to hear it than straight from you.